kavyagupta/First-See-Then-Design/README.md

    - Train the model that estimates outcome probabilities.
    - Generate the train/test splits used in the paper.

+> **Note:** Some real-world datasets cannot be publicly shared due to licensing or privacy restrictions.
+The data splits used in the paper are available upon request — alternatively, you can create them using the provided notebooks.

 ### Synthetic datasets
 Synthetic datasets are already prepared and available in the `data/` directory.
 No additional preprocessing is required.